 The current sensor in your KOPIS has been set with a nominal calibration value.
 However, you may be able to improve the accuracy by performing a more precise calibration.
-We recommend that you record the mAh Drawn at the end of your first few flights, then compare it to the mAh that your battery charger puts back into the batteries.
-Then adjust the Current Scale in the Configuration tab to compensate for any difference.
+We recommend that you record the mAh used at the end of your first few flights, then compare it to the mAh that your battery charger puts back into the batteries.
+Then adjust the Current Scale in the Power And Battery tab to compensate for any difference.